IconoclastLabs/motion-rubberstamp/README.md

     $ gem install motion-rubberstamp

-This gem relies on imagemagick and ghostscript, which can easily be installed via homebrew:
+This gem relies on imagemagick and ghostscript, which can easily be installed via [Homebrew](http://mxcl.github.io/homebrew/):

     $ brew install imagemagick